lukibahr/stars/README.md

 ## MDX

 - [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.
+- [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The essential checklist for modern web development, for humans and AI agents

 ## Makefile